bt3gl/building_blog/content/natas_wargames.md

 ### Level 10: OS Command Injection II

 This level starts with the same search form from the previous level.
-However, this time we get the warning:
+However, this time, we get the warning:

 > For security reasons, we now filter on certain characters.